-The 2011 Acura MDX has a handsome profile, but the face is one only a few mothers (and fathers) will truly love.
+The 2011 Acura MDX has a smartly drawn shape, but the face is one only a few mothers (and fathers) will truly love.

-The MDX has been one of our favorite crossovers since it was redesigned for the 2007 model year.
+The MDX has been one of top-rated crossovers since it was redesigned for 2007.
 It's one of the better efforts by Honda at disguising the design's big-box roots.
-The few sleek curves applied to its fairly upright body really do wonders, particularly at the back pillar--the same visual trick that rounds the roofline works here, while it fails on the smaller Honda CR-V crossover.
+A handful of sleek curves are faired into its tall-wagon body, and they do wonder to relieve the utility-vehicle shape.
+It's especially effective at the rear pillar--the same visual trick that rounds the roofline works here, while it fails on the smaller Honda CR-V crossover.